Wildlander-mod/Support/Docs/FAQ.md

 ---

 ## I am getting a lot of stutter / CTD?

+Make sure that you haven't included a comma in the memory field in ENBlocal.ini

+Close down any background programs which maybe injecting into direct X (graphics card software such as gefore experience and MSI afterburn are two culprits)

 Run Bmxfreestyle’s Stability Guide and follow the recommended tweaks (pinned in #ultsky-support).